seantis/d3-renderer/README.md

 phantomjs server.js
 ```

-The node version is faster but doesn't support PDF generation at the moment and bounding boxes only to some extent.
+The node version is faster but does only support SVG generation at the moment and bounding boxes only to some extent.

 # Using the service

-Simply `POST` your code to `http://127.0.0.1:1337` and arguments and receive the SVG or PDF in return.
+Simply `POST` your code to `http://127.0.0.1:1337` and arguments and receive the SVG, PNG or PDF in return.

 ## Client side code